Sun & Light Series: Part III - How to Use the Sun the Right Way

 3. Yet skin cancer (melanoma) rates are soaring (see study)

 Looking at these numbers, it’s hard not to wonder: is the sun really to blame, or is there something else we’re missing?
+Our ancestors spent most of their days outdoors, and heliotherapy clinics (where sunlight was used as medicine) were once common in many parts of the world.
+Yet skin cancer was rare and not part of public concern.
+So, what changed?

 Sunlight: Rays That Repair, Rays That Damage